403 Forbidden Error

 Secure Token invalid

-A Secure Token is a form of authentication that allows a URL to be accessible for a certain period of time.
-You have the ability to define the expiration time of the token, however once it expires, the content will no longer be accessible.
-If the token is invalid it will return the error 403
+A Secure Token is a form of authentication that allows a URL to be accessible for a certain period.
+You can define the expiration time of the token.
+However, once it expires, the content will no longer be accessible.
+If the token is invalid, it will return the error 403

 .